You do not need an order or a prescription from your... more

 Annual blood testing can help physicians track important changes in a patient's health over time.
 Powerful diagnostic lab tests, available through Health Testing Centers without visiting your doctor, are often essential for catching certain conditions before they become serious.
 Early diagnosis can make a critical difference in the treatment of potentially deadly disorders.
 For example, certain cancers will show up in a simple blood test.
 An annual blood test can also reveal problems with the functioning of internal organs like the kidneys, heart, liver, lungs and pancreas.
 Blood testing commonly assists doctors in detecting and tracking any significant changes in a patient's blood composition.
 Atherosclerosis and other vascular conditions can be detected with blood tests, and early detection is essential for implementing an effective treatment plan.
 Signs of inflammation in the blood often provide an early indication of potential problems including heart disease.
 Fibrinogen reacts to various kinds of inflammation, and it also assists in blood clotting in an inflamed area.
 Kidney inflammation is associated with high levels of fibrinogen in the blood.
 A high sensitivity C-reactive protein blood test can assess your levels of inflammation providing insight into addressing or avoiding possible disorders.
 Blood pressure changes can also be revealing.
 Cardiovascular diseases are often accompanied by a rise in the overall blood pressure of the patient.
 Glucose and hemoglobin A1C (Hba1c) levels can also be measured and tracked over time if patients receive annual blood tests.
 Early detection of diabetes that can be provided by these tests is essential for getting a patient on the right track as early as possible.
 Blood sugar levels can be monitored daily, but the annual or semi-annual blood tests are designed to look for long-term biological changes.
 Annual blood tests are an important part of a proactive health strategy.
 On-demand lab tests conveniently available from Health Testing Centers at an affordable price can be particularly valuable for people managing a disease or experiencing persistent symptoms.

 This is very common question in patient fraternity that why blood test is important for cholesterol.
 To understand the reason behind this we should first understand that what cholesterol is.
 Definition: It is kind of fat substance in the body which is produced in the liver.
 This is one of the important part of the body which helps to produce hormones and it acts like insulator for body nerves.
 It is very important factor to live with healthy heart.
 To know the level of Cholesterol (HDL & LDL Cholesterol) in the body over the period of time every person should get the cholesterol test.
 If you have HDL more than 35 then your heart health is good and usually HDL value should be above 35.
-And if you LDL value is more than 130 you are at risk because the high LDL value is very dangerous and caused heart attack.
+And if you LDL value is more than 130 you are at risk because the high LDL value is very dangerous and caused heart attacks.
 To live with healthy heard we should have cholesterol test periodically.

 Your thyroid affects the entire body.
 The immune system, hair, skin, brain function, nails, weight, metabolism, etc. are all affected by the thyroid.
 Many people forget about their thyroid, but it can contribute to many problems.
 Undiagnosed and untreated thyroid issues can even lead to different organs shutting down.
 In order to know where your levels stand, it's essential to make sure you get the blood testing done.
 Knowing your levels is a must so you can know if you need to treat the issue or not.